Braves clinch 2nd straight NL East title, eliminate Giants

+It seemed like every teammate stopped by to blast him, and he loved every minute of it.

+“This is the first step of hopefully a few celebrations to come,” he said with a big, wet smile.
+“We’re excited.
+We’ve got a really good ballclub.
+We’re just getting started.”

-ATLANTA (AP) — The Atlanta Braves clinched their second straight NL East title as Ronald Acuña Jr. hit his 41st homer in a 6-0 win over San Francisco on Friday night that eliminated the Giants from postseason contention in Bruce Bochy’s last year as San Francisco manager.
+The Atlanta Braves clinched their second straight NL East title as Ronald Acuña Jr. hit his 41st homer in a 6-0 win over San Francisco on Friday night that eliminated the Giants from postseason contention in Bruce Bochy’s last year as manager.

 Acuña scored three runs to back Mike Foltynewicz (8-5), who allowed three hits in eight innings.
 Atlanta’s 19th division title tied the New York Yankees for the most since Major League Baseball split into divisions for the 1969 season.